top of page

 There are showers available close to the entrance.
 Tipp: wait till the afternoon and catch a warm or even hot shower.

-Please bring a refillable bottle – there are free water refill stations available on the main floor and near the entrance.
+Please bring a refillable bottle – there are free water refill stations available.

 You can bring your own food.